jonathanclare/iadesigner/README.md

 # INSTALL DEPENDENCIES

-Unless otherwise instructed run all commands from a command prompt opened from the project directory.
+Unless otherwise instructed run all commands from a command prompt opened from the project directory (ie this directory).

 ### Install Node
 Check if node has already been installed by opening a command prompt and running the following command: